Chart Color Schemes

 Household Composition

-Queens Park features high concentrations of group households, with a fairly typical median household size
+Queens Park features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 67.6% of all households, including 35.9% couples with children, 20.0% couples without children, and 9.7% single parent families.
-Non-family households comprise the remaining 32.4%, with lone person households at 25.3% and group households comprising 7.0%.
-The median household size is 2.7 people, which aligns with the Greater Perth average.
+Family households comprise 67.6% of all households, including 35.9% couples with children, 20.0% couples without children, and 9.7% single parent families.
+Non-family households constitute the remaining 32.4%, with lone person households at 25.3% and group households comprising 7.0%.
+The median household size is 2.7 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households